spectreconsole/spectre.console/docs/input/exceptions.md

 Order: 3
 ---

-Exceptions isn't always readable when viewed in the terminal.
+Exceptions aren't always readable when viewed in the terminal.
 You can make exception a bit more readable by using the `WriteException` method.

 ```csharp